 At the center of the Move Gizmo, there are three small squares you can use to drag the GameObject within a single plane (meaning you can move two axes at once while the third keeps still).

 If you hold shift while clicking and dragging in the center of the Move Gizmo, the center of the Gizmo changes to a flat square.
 The flat square indicates that you can move the GameObject around on a plane relative to the direction the Scene view Camera is facing.

 With the Rotate tool selected, change the GameObject’s rotation by clicking and dragging the axes of the wireframe sphere Gizmo that appears around it.
-As with the Move Gizmo, the last axis you changed will be colored yellow; adjust this further by clicking the middle mouse button and dragging.
+As with the Move Gizmo, the last axis you changed will be colored yellow.
 Think of the red, green and blue circles as performing rotation around the red, green and blue axes that appear in the Move mode (red is the x-axis, green in the y-axis, and blue is the z-axis).
 Finally, use the outermost circle to rotate the GameObject around the Scene view z-axis.
 Think of this as rotating in screen space.

 The RectTransform is commonly used for positioning 2D elements such as Sprites or UI elements, but it can also be useful for manipulating 3D GameObjects.
 It combines moving, scaling and rotation into a single Gizmo:

 Note that in 2D mode, you can’t change the z-axis in the Scene using the Gizmos.
 However, it is useful for certain scripting techniques to use the z-axis for other purposes, so you can still set the z-axis using the Transform component in the Inspector.

 For more information on transforming GameObjects, see documentation on the Transform Component.